Advice > Software engineering

 "I'd like to do some studying before reapplying again, and I'm trying to determine where I should best devote my energies.
 Do you have any thoughts on what I should focus on most?
 Coding?
 Algorithms?
 System design?
 Leadership?"

-This allows the recruiter to honestly identify the area(s) you were weaker on, without going against the "no rejection feedback" protocol.
+This allows the recruiter to honestly identify the area(s) you were weaker in, without going against the "no rejection feedback" protocol.

-Even if you don't plan on re-applying to Google, we strongly recommend you try and get this feedback as it will be very valuable next time you're preparing for an interview at any company.
+Even if you don't plan on re-applying to Google, we strongly recommend you try and get this feedback.
+It will be very valuable next time you're preparing for an interview at any company.

-These are the first steps you should take if you want to get a job at Google after being rejected:
+Here are the steps we recommend taking if you want to get a job at Google after being rejected:

 We've explained how to do this in the section above.
 The more pointers you can get from the recruiter about where you fell down, the more effectively you can improve on your weaknesses.

-We've also worked with plenty of candidates on our coaching platform who failed Google the first time around but then got an offer after working with a Google coach.
+We've also worked with plenty of candidates on our coaching platform who failed their Google interviews the first time around.
+They then got an offer after working with a Google coach.

 Did you put in enough hours?
 For roles like software engineering, successful candidates usually do 100+ hours prep.